🤷

 Frequently Asked Questions about Curio Cards

 Read Protecting Your Cards.
-Don't think about reading it — click the link and read it.
-No one is immune to scams.
-We'll be here when you're done
+Don't think about reading it β€” click the link and read it.
+No one is immune to scams, and simple steps can vastly reduce your risk.
+We'll be here when you're done 😎

-Curio Cards artwork contains examples of storytelling (Cards 1–10, 21–23), social commentary and parody (Cards 11–16), charitable fundraising (Cards 14–16), the first dogs on Ethereum (Cards 17–19), Patreon-style membership (Card 20), pfp avatars (Cards 21–23), physical art turned into digital art (Cards 24–29), hand-drawn patterns (Cards 24–26), collectively created generative artwork (Cards 27–29), and animated gif NFTs (Cards 23 and 30).
+Curio Cards artwork covers visual storytelling (Cards 1–10, 21–23), social commentary and parody (Cards 11–16), charitable fundraising (Cards 14–16), the first dogs on Ethereum (Cards 17–19), Patreon-style support and membership (Card 20), a collection of pfp-style character avatars (Cards 21–23), physical art turned digital (Cards 24–29), hand-drawn patterns (Cards 24–26), collectively generative artwork (Cards 27–29), and animated gifs (Cards 23 and 30).

 The price ranged from $0.50 to $1 per Card.